Guide

 Modern Evolution: Online Certified Mail Services

-Understanding what certified mail is in 2025 means recognizing how technology has modernized the service.
-While the core legal benefits remain the same, online certified mail services have eliminated many traditional pain points.
+Understanding what certified mail is today means recognizing how technology has modernized the service.
+Online Certified Mail services can eliminate many traditional pain points while USPS still handles delivery.

 How Online Certified Mail Works